Wall St Week Ahead-Holiday shopping unlikely to cheer many investors

 After months of uninspiring sales growth and recent disappointments from Macy's and Nordstrom, shareholders of apparel sellers have had little to be thankful for and face a challenging holiday season.

+NRF's survey of 4,281 consumers showed shoppers on average spent or planned to spend about $300 over the Thanksgiving weekend, which ran from Thursday, Nov.
+26 through Sunday, Nov.
+29.

+That is down from about $381 over the same weekend last year, although the federation said those numbers are not comparable because of a change in its survey's methodology.
+The survey also showed an equal number of U.S. shoppers sought to buy items online as they did in physical stores over the Thanksgiving weekend.

-Those stocks have reflected a shift by consumers away from discretionary items like designer-label clothes and cosmetics toward smartphones, televisions, home goods and travel, as well as an ongoing migration to online spending.
+Shares of Macys and Nordstrom have reflected a shift by consumers away from discretionary items like designer-label clothes and cosmetics toward online spending and merchandise such as smartphones, televisions, home goods and travel.

-Early indications suggested this year's holiday season was off to a slow start.
-Crowds were thin at U.S. stores and shopping malls in the early hours of Black Friday and on Thanksgiving evening, as shoppers responded to early holiday discounts with caution.

 On the other hand, Home Depot has surged 29 percent in 2015 and discount store Dollar Tree is up 6 percent.